gxlarson/RVL-CDIP-OOD/README.md

 This GitHub repo accompanies the paper titled [Evaluating Out-of-Distribution Performance on Document Image Classifiers](https://arxiv.org/pdf/2210.07448.pdf) and the dataset(s) described therein.
+The data descibed in that paper is an out-of-distribution companion dataset for the [RVL-CDIP](https://huggingface.co/datasets/aharley/rvl_cdip) document image classification dataset.

 A link to the dataset(s) can be found here: https://tinyurl.com/4he6my23